The Pure Gold Company

 When looking into gold investments, you’ll often see gold prices expressed as a “spot price”, but when purchasing gold for investment you may find that prices are higher.
 So what exactly is the gold “spot price”?

-The spot price is the common standard price for a set quantity (usually an ounce or gram) of investment-grade gold.
+The spot price is the common standard price for a set quantity (usually an ounce) of investment-grade gold.
 The spot price of gold, like anything else, changes depending on the markets, the economy as a whole, currency values and current events, and may be different in different countries.
-During market hours these prices often change every couple of seconds, although truly dramatic changes of more than a few pence don’t often occur.
+During market hours these prices often change every couple of seconds, although truly dramatic changes of more than a few pence don’t occur often.

 In more general terms, the spot price of a commodity is the price at which a commodity is immediately sold and delivered at the present second.
 This is in comparison to futures contracts and prices, which specify prices for whatever you’re buying at a future delivery date.

-There are some ways to buy as close as possible to spot which those buying gold for investment will need.
+There are some ways to buy as close as possible to spot, however, which those buying gold for investment will need.

 While buying gold, ensure you keep up to date with the spot price and potential influencing factors like politics.
 Major political and economic events will often heavily influence gold price, so pick your moment to buy to make sure you get as good a price as possible.

 It’s also important to know the additional costs associated with gold investment.
 Many gold dealers charge for shipping, handling, storage, credit card use and a dozen other hidden costs besides, so if you’re looking to maximise your investments make sure you know them all and what you’re buying.
 The Pure Gold Company offers complimentary storage and delivery on many kinds of gold purchase, and will advise you on avoiding these extra costs and what kind of gold investment works best for you.